bcritt1/H-S-Documentation/scripts/word_embedding/readme.md

 ## embedding.py

 The second part of the workflow.
 For use with tokenizer_to_json.py: loads the json from that script back into python and creates a word embedding from it.

+# full_embedding_workflow.py

+tokenizer_to_json.py and embedding.py combined.
+For those who want to run everything in one fell swoop and don't care about saving intermediary data structures for outside use.